 You may have heard of a little thing called Ragu.. or Parma ham? or Parmesan?
 No?
 Well maybe you’ve perhaps heard of Tortellini?
 Balsamic Vinegar maybe?
-All of these delicious little pests originated in Emilia Romagna. *wipes drool off chin*
+All of these delicious little pests originated in Emilia Romagna. *wipes drool off chin*.

-Taking an Italian cooking class is a great way to immerse yourself in the local culture during your first trip to Bologna.
+No doubt immersing yourself in the Bolognese food culture is one of the best things to do in Bologna, and taking an Italian cooking class is a great way to immerse yourself in the local culture during your first trip to Bologna.